pharo-nosql/mongotalk/mc/Mongo-SDAM.package/MongoMonitor.class/README.md

 I am a monitor in the SDAM specification.
+I track the status of one mongodb server.